StarFleetCPTN/GoMFT/README.md

    - View active and completed transfers on the Dashboard
    - Check detailed transfer history with performance metrics
    - View job run details including any error messages

+7. Manage file metadata:
+   - Navigate to the "Files" section to view all processed files
+   - Use filters to quickly find files by status, job ID, or filename
+   - Click on any file to view detailed metadata including timestamps, size, and hash
+   - Use the advanced search page for complex queries with multiple criteria
+   - Delete file metadata records when no longer needed
+   - View files associated with specific jobs by navigating from the job details

 ### User Management